FrankoATR/TetrisChafa/README.md

 ## Setup
-To play you just have to download the Release folder found inside Bin x64 and run TetrisChafa.exe
+To play you just have to download the Release folder or TetrisChafa.zip found inside Bin x64 and run TetrisChafa.exe

 ## Usage
 If you want to build it yourself, feel free to use and modify everything in VS-Solution; To do this you will need to have Visual Studio.